What Is an Amicable Divorce

 What Does Amicable Mean?

-When you seek an amicable divorce, it’s important to start with the basics — what does amicable mean?
+When you seek an amicable divorce, it’s important to start with the basics — what does the word amicable mean?
 Then, how does that work in the divorce context?

 Read: Settlement & Divorce

 The root of amicable, “amicus,” means friend.
-But the definition of amicable alone can be slightly misleading in the divorce context.
+However, that definition can be slightly misleading in the divorce context.
 You do not need to be best friends to avoid a bitter divorce.

 The key to understanding how to “amicably” centers on showing the goodwill you need to avoid a hostile divorce.
-Focus on your goal of resolving your issues amicably, and act in accordance with it.
+Focus on your goal of resolving your issues amicably, and act accordingly.

 What Is an Amicable Divorce?

 There are a couple of common characteristics of all amicable divorces.
 The first involves where the spouses place their focus.
-In an amicable divorce, spouses focus on resolving their issues rather than accusing and finger-pointing—the second concern is how problems are resolved: outside or inside the court.
+In an amicable divorce, spouses focus on resolving their issues rather than accusing and finger-pointing.
+Second, they resolve problems outside of court.

 It’s important to note that a wide range of divorces meets the definition of amicable.
 However, it takes great effort for some spouses to remain civil to each other and not turn to the court to resolve their differences.
 Knowing that resources are available to help spouses reach amicable solutions is important.
 It doesn’t need to be just the two of you, one on one.
-Divorce lawyers and mediators have many tools to help you reach agreements and stay amicable.
+Lawyers and mediators have many tools to help you reach agreements and stay cordial.